 Throttling and Debouncing Function Invocation in JavaScript

-Whilst working on resolving a recent JavaScript event handler bug, it deemed necessary to implement a form of throttling to make sure a race-condition would not occur.
+Whilst working on resolving a recent JavaScript event handler bug, it became necessary to implement a form of throttling to ensure a race condition would not occur.
+Throughout the fix, I found myself seeking a clear definition of what both throttling and debouncing a function actually entailed, as it can be very easy to mix up these subtly different concepts.

 Throttling

-Throttling is beneficial when you wish to prevent sequential function invocation within a defined time-frame.
-In the case of the scrolling example below, as the scroll handler is being fired many times sequentially - we have decided to throttle the invocation of the event handler to every 500ms.
-An trivial implementation of such a throttling function is provided below.
+Throttling is beneficial when you wish to prevent sequential function invocation within a defined time frame.
+In the case of the scrolling example below, as the scroll handler is being fired many times sequentially, we have decided to throttle the invocation of the event handler to every 500ms.
+A trivial implementation of such a throttling function is provided below.

 const throttle = (fn, delay) => {